poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 The next instruction to be executed is stored at the instruction pointer.
 If you have studied microprocessors at school, you might strike the cord.

 ![dejavu](/img/dejavu.jfif)

-CPU registers can be manipulated using`PtraceGetRegs` and `PtraceSetRegs`.
-So, let's use these functions to set the instruction pointer at `0x498223`;
+So, that means if we set the instruction pointer to `0x498223` then the CPU will execute the instruction at `0x498223` again.CPU registers can be manipulated using`PtraceGetRegs` and `PtraceSetRegs`.

 ```go
 regs := &unix.PtraceRegs{}